 The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-This is the last train of the day
+This is the last train of the day.

 Find all the dates and times for this journey

-4 h 24 m
+4 h 7 m

 Trains per day

-Of the 38 trains that leave Munich for Vienna every day 14 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 28 trains that leave Munich for Vienna every day 17 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

+Deutsche Bahn (DB) is the main operator of train services in Germany, making on average 40, 000 journeys per day.
+A special feature of Deutsche Bahn is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use for your train between Munich and Vienna.
 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
-For example, toilets are standard amenities, but other services like onboard restaurants or free WiFi are only available on certain trains.
+For example, while toilets are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.

 Trains from the Bavarian capital Munich to the beautiful Austrian capital Vienna run regularly every day of the week, with 8 direct services per day.
 Journey time is between 4-5 hours on the direct services provided by RailJet.
 There are also up to another 15 indirect services per day that involve 1 or 2 changes.
 Trains run 24 hours a day, although those departing later at night and in the early hours are sleeper trains that have a longer journey time of approximately 8-9 hours.